lost-theory/python-live/05_first_steps.md

 ## Getting Help

 If you need quick information about any function or statement in Python, then you can use the built-in `help` functionality.
 This is very useful especially when using the interpreter prompt.
-For example, run `help('len')` - this displays the help for the `len` function which is used to count number of items.
+For example, run `help(len)`.
+This will display information on the `len` function, which is used to count number of items in a collection.

 TIP: Press `q` to exit the help.